-But aside from security, there are plenty of other things to worry about if you are running an unsupported operating system like Server 2003.
+But aside from security, there are plenty of other things to worry about if you are running an unsupported operating system like Windows Server 2003.
 For example, most software vendors are only willing to validate and support their software on supported operating systems.
-That means that by staying on Server 2003 you won't get vendor support for the applications running on it, and you won't benefit from any feature enhancements or updates that may make it compatible with other software or services.
+That means that by staying on Windows Server 2003 you won't get vendor support for the applications running on it, and you won't benefit from any feature enhancements or updates that may make it compatible with other software or services.

 That can make it an expensive problem to fix if the application eventually becomes unusable.
 "The most expensive upgrade to make is the one that is done in a crisis," says Zynstra's Nick East.
 "If you have time to plan you can look at the options and get the best deal.
 But if you haven't migrated and you have an outage or a breach then you have to do things in a hurry.
 That means you have to compromise in terms of agility or technology and you will almost certainly have to spend more money."

-The other side of this coin is that companies may be running an application that may not run or may not be supported on newer operating systems like Server 2008 or Server 2012.
-But Camwood's Shepley says that in his experience most vendors are willing to provide companies with free upgrades to versions of their products that support Server 2012.
+The other side of this coin is that companies may be running an application that may not run or may not be supported on newer operating systems like Windows Server 2008 or Windows Server 2012.
+But Camwood's Shepley says that in his experience most vendors are willing to provide companies with free upgrades to versions of their products that support Windows Server 2012.
 That's because their support and maintenance costs are lower when customers are running their products on the newest operating system, he says.